scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 ### Prepare a statement about your salary needs

-It's crucial to know, even before the phone screen, what your "bottom line" is.
-Do your research about 4 things:
+**Some companies will ask your desired salary range in the first conversation!** Given this potentially daunting fact, I recommend first starting your research with these four items:

 - Average developer salaries in your area
-- Average junior developer salaries in your area
+- Average junior\* developer salaries in your area
 - Average developer salaries at the company
-- Average junior developer salaries at the company
+- Average junior\* developer salaries at the company

-Why are these numbers crucial to know? **Some companies will ask your desired salary range in the first conversation!**
+_\*junior or whatever level you're at_

+At the very least, you'll be prepared with numbers that should seem fair for your area, the company, and the given role.

 This question in particular gave me a lot of anxiety because I didn't feel like I was yet "worth" a market rate.
 Despite this feeling, you should absolutely ask for a fair rate.
 Don't undermine your skills - and don't contribute to companies taking advantage of people and driving market rates lower.